ThyMYthOS/FlexCAN_Library/README.md

 **setFilter(filter, number)**
 Set the receive filter selected by number, 0-7.
 When using filters it is required to set them all.
 If the application uses less than 8 filters, duplicate one filter for the unused ones.

+**enableListenOnlyMode()**
+Enable the listen only mode.
+Can only be set before calling begin() or after end().
+In this mode, transmission is disabled, all error counters are frozen and the module operates in a CAN Error Passive mode.
+Only messages acknowledged by another CAN station will be received.

+**disableListenOnlyMode()**
+Disable the listen only mode.
+Can only be set before calling begin() or after end().

 The mask and filter are **CAN_filter_t** type structures.

 ###Caller Blocking Support